Compare

 Aren't Diversion and USourceControl basically the same product?

-They solve similar problems but with different emphases.
-Diversion targets broad large-asset workflows across industries; USourceControl is narrower and game-specific.
+Both are cloud-native and scale to large projects, but the emphasis differs.
+Diversion targets broad large-asset workflows across industries.
+USourceControl is narrower and game-specific, starts at $12/mo, and leads on privacy: EU storage, signed download links, and files that are never sold or used to train anything.
 The desktop client, pricing model, and defaults reflect those different design centers.

 Can I try both?

-Yes — both have free tiers.
 We'd rather you pick what fits your team than force a switch.
-USourceControl's free solo tier gives you 50 GB of storage and unlimited commits to evaluate.
+USourceControl's Solo plan at $12/mo gives you 500 GB of storage and unlimited commits to evaluate.

 Do you support non-game projects?